NDecision/Banzai/README.md

 <b>ForChild</b> - Changes the FlowComponentBuilder context to the specified child node.

+<b>ForChildFlow</b> - Changes the FlowComponentBuilder context to the specified child flow node.

+<b>ForLastChild</b> - Changes the FlowComponentBuilder context to the last child added to the current context.

+<b>ForParent</b> - Changes the FlowComponentBuilder context to the parent of the current node.

 <b>SetShouldExecute/SetShouldExecuteAsync</b> - Allows a ShouldExecute function to be set on the fly when building a flow with flowbuilder.

 <b>Register</b> - Must be called to indicate the flow definition as been completed and to register the flow with the container.